hugo-fixit/docs/content/posts/theme-documentation-basics/index.en.md

 {{< version 0.2.14 >}}

 You can also add user-defined content to menu items via the `params` field.
-The FixIt theme currently provides two parameters:
+The FixIt theme currently provides four parameters:

 - **class** *{String}* add css class to a specific menu item
 - **draft** *{Boolean}* whether set as a draft menu item whose function is similar to a draft post/page